1. Home

 Vaccination is the best way to be protected against measles.

-Anyone that has never received the measles vaccine, or that has never had the disease, should get vaccinated.
+Anyone born from 1970 onwards who has never received the measles vaccine or who has never had the disease should get vaccinated.

 Since free vaccination was introduced in Canada, the number of cases of measles has decreased by almost 97%.